 They have two Go-Kart tracks, one for big kids and one for the little ones.

 There is also a Viking-themed Crazy Golf, it’s very medieval.
-At first I thought they were a little over-cautious with the helmets until a ball nearly knocked me out.
+At first, I thought they were a little over-cautious with the helmets until a ball nearly knocked me out.
 It’s crazy golf kids, not ice hockey!

-For the babogs there’s a ‘Mini Fort Lucan’ full of wooden climbing frames, slides, swings, aerial runways and a huge sand pit – although not enough spades and buckets for the size of it.
+For the babogs, there’s a ‘Mini Fort Lucan’ full of wooden climbing frames, slides, swings, aerial runways and a huge sand pit – although not enough spades and buckets for the size of it.
 Frankie or should I say Cranky-Frankie was wiped with the heat so he spent most of the day here exploring and hiding from the sun in the sheltered forts.

 Fort Lucan is fully supervised and they don’t tolerate any misbehaviour.
 In total the day cost us €23 admission and €3 for a ticket for Joe for one of the waterslides.
-We spent a total of four hours exploring the outdoor adventure park and Kayla gives her approval and has requested a return visit – minus the bump.
+We spent a total of four hours exploring the outdoor adventure park and Kayla gave her approval and has requested a return visit – minus the bump.

 I’d highly recommend bringing a picnic especially if you’re trying to stick to a budget.
-There’s only chips, nuggets and sausages or sandwiches available from the café along with the usual sweet-treat and hot drink.
+There’s only chips, nuggets and sausages or sandwiches available from the café along with the usual sweet treat and a hot drink.
 There’s plenty of greenery and benches to avail of if you do choose to bring your own food along, although I’d advise arriving early to get a good spot.
 Bring spares clothes, sun cream, comfy old shoes and a wetsuit for the kids if you have one.